Back to Glossary

 Overview

 Hi, I'm Mindy.
-Have you ever felt your heart pounding uncontrollably, as if you couldn't breathe, with an overwhelming fear that you might be dying?
+Have you ever experienced your heart suddenly pounding wildly, feeling like you can't breathe, and an overwhelming terror that you might be dying?
 A panic attack is an intense storm of anxiety that arrives without warning.
-It typically peaks within 10 minutes and subsides within 30 minutes, but those moments can feel terrifying.
-Panic attacks themselves are not life-threatening, and with the right coping skills, they can be managed.
+It typically peaks within 10 minutes and subsides within 30 minutes, but in that moment it can feel absolutely terrifying.
+Panic attacks are not life-threatening in themselves, and with the right coping strategies, they can be managed effectively.

 Key Concepts

-• Sudden fear response: A panic attack occurs when your body sends extreme danger signals even without real danger.
-The amygdala overreacts, rapidly activating the fight-or-flight response.
+• Sudden Fear Response: A panic attack is when your body sends extreme danger signals even when there is no real threat.
+The brain's amygdala overreacts, rapidly triggering the 'fight-or-flight response.'

-• Various physical symptoms: Heart palpitations, shortness of breath, chest pain, dizziness, trembling, sweating, and nausea can all appear at once.
-Many people mistake these for a heart attack and rush to the emergency room.
+• Wide Range of Physical Symptoms: A racing heart, difficulty breathing, chest pain, dizziness, trembling, sweating, and nausea can all appear at once.
+Because of this, many people mistake it for a heart condition and end up in the emergency room.

-• Fear of panic itself: The anticipatory anxiety of "What if it happens again?" can cause more suffering than the attack itself.
-This fear can create a vicious cycle that triggers more attacks.
+• Fear of Panic Itself: The 'anticipatory anxiety' — the worry of 'What if it happens again?' — can cause even more distress than the panic attack itself.
+This anticipatory anxiety can create a vicious cycle that triggers further panic attacks.

-When panic strikes, tell yourself: "This is a panic attack.
-It will pass.
-I am safe."
-Practice the 4-7-8 breathing technique (inhale for 4 seconds, hold for 7, exhale for 8) so it's ready when you need it.
-Use grounding techniques to stay present — touch something cold or feel your feet firmly on the ground.
-If panic attacks keep recurring, seeking professional help is highly recommended.
+When panic strikes, tell yourself: 'This is a panic attack, and it will pass soon.
+I am safe.'
+Practicing the 4-7-8 breathing technique (inhale for 4 seconds, hold for 7 seconds, exhale for 8 seconds) can be a great help during an episode.
+Use grounding techniques to anchor yourself in the present — touching something cold with your hands or feeling the ground beneath your feet can be very effective.
+If panic attacks recur frequently, seeking professional support is strongly recommended.

 A Word from Mindy

-Panic attacks are truly frightening, but they are not dangerous.
-They're just a false alarm from your body.
-As you learn and practice coping techniques, the fear will gradually shrink.
-Mindy is right here, breathing with you.
+Panic attacks are truly frightening experiences, but they are absolutely not dangerous.
+They are simply a false alarm your body is sending.
+When you learn and practice coping strategies, that fear gradually shrinks.
+Mindy is right here with you, breathing alongside you.

 💡 Real-Life Example